expitau/Forgscript/forgscript/README.md

 The value of memory cell `7` is printed.
 It is a '3'.
 The forg goes `(6, 7) -> (6, 22) -> (7, 11)` and terminates.

+## Langage Support

+Forglang has official VSCode Language Support available [here](language/README.md).
+To install copy the "forgscript/language" folder to `$HOME\.vscode\extensions`, and it should enable automatically.

 ## Compilation

 Use `cargo build --release` to compile the rust from the source, or use the standalone executable provided ([Latest release](https://github.com/expitau-dev/Forglang/releases/latest)).